Anil Zankar

+Anil Zankar is an Indian film critic and historian.

 Career

 Anil Zankar is a recipient of two national awards, one for a film script and the other for a book on cinema and a visiting faculty of humanities and social sciences at the Indian Institute of Science Education and Research, Pune.
-He has 35 years of experience in filmmaking, teaching and writing.
+He has 35 years of experience in filmmaking, teaching, and writing.
 Zankar is an alumnus of the Film and Television Institute of India (FTII, Pune).
-He has made 21 short films on social issues and institutions, biopics and corporate themes.
+He has made 21 short films on social issues and institutions, biopics, and corporate themes.
 He is a historian of cinema.
 What's more, he has attended seminars on international cinema, has presented papers at international conferences (Poland, 2006; Japan, 2014) and has been invited as a visiting scholar by the Indian Institute of Advanced Studies (Shimla, 2014).
 [1][2][3][4] Anil Zankar has taught at the Department of Humanities and Social Sciences, IISER Pune since 2017.